lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 ### 2.1 Challenges of current technologies: The gas detection dilemma

 Traditional gas sensors, based on semiconductor metal oxides (SMOX), are widely used due to their low cost and sensitivity.
 However, they present a major drawback: **they require high operating temperatures** (typically >200°C) to achieve optimal sensitivity and selectivity.
-This thermal requirement poses several critical problems:
+This thermal requirement creates several key challenges:

--   **Limits their use in portable and IoT devices**: The heat generated is incompatible with discreet, energy-efficient gadgets.
+-   **Limits use in portable and IoT devices**: The heat generated makes them unsuitable for discreet, energy-efficient gadgets.
--   **Consumes significant energy**: Constant heating is energy-intensive, reducing device autonomy.
+-   **High energy consumption**: Constant heating is energy-intensive, reducing device autonomy.
--   **Hinders integration into mobile or flexible systems**: Rigidity and heat are major obstacles.
+-   **Hindrance to integration**: Their rigidity and heat make integration into mobile or flexible systems difficult.

-It is in this context that the search for alternative materials, capable of operating efficiently at room temperature, becomes crucial.
+Thus, the search for alternative materials that can operate efficiently at room temperature is essential.
 This project addresses this challenge by exploring how TMDC-based photosensitizers can fill this gap, enabling more efficient and versatile gas detection.

 ### 2.2 Advantages of 2D materials (TMDCs): A new era of materials